 - Fireworks without music

-- Fireworks from the point of view of...fireworks?
+- Fireworks from the point of view of ... the fireworks?

-The following videos are all available for free on the internet and contain footage of actual fireworks, and not some bumped up computer animation.
-Most of the videos are obviously recordings, of which you should watch on a big screen TV or even a projector.
+The following videos are all available for free on the internet and contain footage of actual fireworks, not computer animations.
+Most of the videos are recordings, which you should watch on a big TV or even a projector.
 For this purpose, I have listed the title of the video in addition to the link, so that you can enter it into the search field of your smart TV straight away.

 - Music: "Cassandra" by Thomas Bergesen

 - Resolution: 4K

 Last year I spent New Year's Eve alone in Berlin and was surprised by how many New Year's Eve firecrackers landed in the sky despite the ban.
 So I already showed you a walking video from New Year's Eve, because I think it sums up the "feeling of New Year's Eve" quite well.